-- 3.1 Users must produce a valid QMU Smart Card whenever they wish to borrow. - 3.2 QMU Smart Cards are not transferable. - 3.3 No items may be removed from the LRC without first being formally issued as a loan.
-Any removal or attempted removal of an item without complying with this procedure constitutes an offence and renders the user liable to disciplinary action. - 3.4 Users will be held responsible for all items issued on their QMU Smart Card until they are returned to the LRC and duly discharged. - 3.5 Books and other items of LRC stock which have been issued on a QMU Smart Card may not be transferred from one LRC user to another. - 3.6 Current loan periods must be observed at all times, and items returned by the date and time specified. - 3.7 It is the responsibility of the user to return all items by dates and times specified.
+- 3.1 Users must produce a valid QMU Smart Card whenever they wish to borrow. - 3.2 QMU Smart Cards are not transferable. - 3.3 No items should be removed from the LRC without first being formally issued as a loan.
+Any deliberate removal or attempted removal of an item without complying with this procedure constitutes an offence and renders the user liable to disciplinary action. - 3.4 Users will be held responsible for all items issued on their QMU Smart Card until they are returned to the LRC and duly discharged. - 3.5 Books and other items of LRC stock which have been issued on a QMU Smart Card may not be transferred from one LRC user to another. - 3.6 Current loan periods must be observed at all times, and items returned by the date and time specified. - 3.7 It is the responsibility of the user to return all items by dates and times specified.
 Reminder notices are a courtesy, not an entitlement (see Appendix 1). - 3.8 Email will be the standard means by which communications from the LRC are delivered.
 Email will only be sent to a QMU email address. - 3.9 When returning items, these must be discharged at the Self Service facility or handed to a member of LRC staff during staffed hours.
 Users returning LRC materials, issued on their QMU Smart Card, must not leave them unattended in the LRC, whether at the LRC Service Desk, or anywhere else in the LRC.
-LRC materials remain the responsibility of the user until they are duly discharged and it is the responsibility of the user to check the screen and make sure that items are discharged from their record. - 3.10 Fines are levied on all users for the late return of items.
+LRC materials remain the responsibility of the user until they are duly discharged.
+When returning items via the self service machines, it is the responsibility of the user to check the screen and make sure that items are discharged from their record. - 3.10 Fines are levied on all users for the late return of items.
 Users who fail to return items will be invoiced for the accumulated fines, the cost of replacement and an administration charge.
-Users who have such an 'account' on their QMU Smart Card will have their borrowing privileges suspended until all accounts are cleared to the satisfaction of the Head of Learning Services. - 3.11 University users who are in debt to the LRC, due to non-payment of fines or through failure to clear accounts on their LRC record, by the end of their programme may have their degree certificate withheld and/or will not be allowed to graduate. - 3.12 If not required by other users, most items may be renewed for a further period.
-Items can be renewed at the Self Service facility, in person at the Service Desk, by telephone or electronically via the LRC online catalogue.
-Please note that, under the Data Protection Act, telephone renewals can only be carried out by the person who originally borrowed the items.
+Users who have such an 'account' on their QMU Smart Card will have their borrowing privileges suspended until all accounts are cleared to the satisfaction of the Head of Library Services. - 3.11 University users who are in debt to the LRC, due to non-payment of fines or through failure to clear accounts on their LRC record, by the end of their course may have their degree certificate withheld and/or will not be allowed to graduate. - 3.12 Loans of the print stock are auto-renewed unless required by another user.
+However, if requested by another user, items must be returned within the time period stated on the recall notice.
+Recalls are sent by email to the user's QMU email address only.

 - 3.13 A reservation or 'hold' may be placed on most items that are currently on loan.
 Users will be notified when the item becomes available and it will be held for 'pickup' for 7 days. - 3.14 Users will be notified if any item issued on their QMU Smart Card is required by another user.
-These items will no longer be eligible for renewal and must be returned by the date and time specified. - 3.15 Any user who fails to return a book, knowing that it is in demand, may be required to pay the costs of replacing it and will be liable to suspension of further borrowing privileges. - 3.16 Lost or stolen QMU Smart Cards must be reported to Security and to the LRC immediately.
+These items will no longer be eligible for renewal and must be returned by the date and time specified. - 3.15 Any user who fails to return a book, knowing that it is in demand, may be required to pay the costs of replacing it and will be liable to suspension of further borrowing privileges. - 3.16 Lost or stolen QMU Smart Cards must be reported to Security and to the LRC Helpdesk immediately.
 There is a £20 charge for the replacement of lost cards.